 Smoking cigarettes has been linked to a higher risk of Warthin tumor, a benign salivary gland tumor, but not other types of salivary gland cancers.

 Some studies have suggested that people who work with certain metals (nickel alloy dust) or minerals (silica dust), and people who work in asbestos mining, plumbing, rubber products manufacturing, and some types of woodworking may be at increased risk for salivary gland cancer, but these links are not certain.
 The rarity of these cancers makes this hard to study.

-Some studies have found that a diet low in vegetables and high in animal fat may increase the risk of salivary gland cancer, but more research is needed to confirm this possible link.
+Some studies have found that a diet low in vegetables and high in animal fat might increase the risk of salivary gland cancer, but more research is needed to confirm this possible link.

 One study has suggested an increased risk of parotid gland tumors among heavy cell phone users.
 In this study, most of the tumors seen were benign (not cancer).
 Other studies looking at this issue have not found such a link.
-Research in this area is still in progress.
+Research is still being done in this area.